IN THE COMMUNITY

 The program has awarded more than 100 scholarships totaling over $3 million since it began.
 Students in the program, administered by the College Success Foundation, have an 85-90 percent graduation rate.
 Like we said, these are some high-achieving students we're talking about.

 While winemaking might feel like an old, traditional process, there is still much to learn.
 Because of this, Chateau Ste.
 Michelle supports the Viticulture & Enology Program at WSU and the new Wine Science Center at WSU Tri-Cities.
 Their program is critical to the growth of the industry by providing cutting-edge research and training the next generation of vintners and grapes growers.
-Since 2008, Chateau Ste.
-Michelle has also partnered with Washington restaurants for the annual "Raise a Glass, Fund A Scholarship" program to benefit the Viticulture & Enology Program at WSU.
+Each fall Chateau Ste.
+Michelle also partners with Washington restaurants for the annual "Raise a Glass, Fund A Scholarship" program to benefit the Viticulture & Enology Program at WSU and other Northwest colleges.
+The program has raised $550,000 since 2008 to support the next generation of Northwest winemakers and grape growers.
+Thank you to the 2021 participating restaurants!